 12. Mouthwash

-To neutralize bad breath, dissolve a teaspoon of baking soda in a glass of lukewarm water and use as a gargle and mouthwash.
-Used daily, this not only freshens breath; it also keeps the gums healthy.
+To neutralize bad breath, dissolve a teaspoon of baking soda in a glass of lukewarm water and use it as a gargle and mouthwash.
+Used daily, this not only freshens breath; it also helps keep the gums healthy.

 13. Cleaning Solution for Dentures and Dental Retainers